awsdocs/aws-go-developer-guide/doc_source/dynamo-example-create-table-item.rst

-Initialize the session that the SDK uses to load configuration, credential, and region information from the shared config file *~/.aws/config*, and create a new |dynamodb| service client.
+Initialize the session that the SDK uses to load configuration, credential, and region information from the shared config file *~/.aws/config*, and create a new |DDB| service client.

 .. literalinclude:: example_code/dynamodb/create_item.go
    :lines: 42-47